top of page

 3rd & Palou

-7pm @ Bayview Opera House, 4705 3rd st. San Francisco(wheelchair accessible)
+@ Bayview Opera House, 4705 3rd st. San Francisco(

 3rd and Palou is about a young woman and her friends coming of age in Hunters Point in the 1960’s amidst patriarchal constraints and political turmoil.
 Revolutionary stories permeated my San Francisco childhood.
 My Godmother is Ida McCray.
-Her story as a scholar, prison industrial complex survivor, educator and overall bad ass, has long been an obsession of mine.
+Her story as a scholar, prison industrial complex survivor, educator and overall revolutionary, has long been an obsession of mine.
 Some of my favorite stories are set during the 3rd Street riots in Hunter’s Point.
 Receiving the Black on Both Sides grant from the Bayview Opera House, a central landmark during the 1966 riots, was a kismet beginning to writing Ida McCray’s story for the stage.
 KQED Article

 -Biko